eric-ai-lab/R2H/README.md

 Each dataset is split to train, seen and unseen validation set according to the original splits. **Especially, we create a sample set for each dataset to help better understanding of our data**.

-In RDH task, the helper agent outputs responses based on individual task performer's help requests.
-We format and convert all three datasets to suit the training and evaluation on RDH task.
+In RDH task, the helper agent outputs responses based on individual task performer's help requests among three different environments.
+We format and convert all three datasets to suit the training and evaluation based on RDH task.
 Each data sample contains the input as a natural language inquirey about the navigation from the task performer, visual observation from the task performer and a sequence of images showing oracle information for the navigation; the output as a natural language response corresponding to the inquirey.

-For RdI task, the helper agent needs to interact with the task performer consistantly.
+For RdI task, the helper agent needs to interact with the task performer consistently.
 Therefore the input data are sampled in real-time from the simulator without the need of any offline dataset, except some task definitions i.e. trajectory starting points and target positions.